 Let your Specialist know if you might need a tutor.
 Through a cooperative program between DSP/TRIO and the Student Learning Center (SLC), some DSP/TRIO students may be teamed with well-trained SLC tutors.

 The SLC offers credit-bearing classes linked to lecture courses, as well as tutoring, study groups, problem sessions, exam reviews, and mini-lectures—all designed to improve students' mastery of course material.

 Individual consultations are also available on assistance with: major selection, college requirements, and coursework to prepare for graduate school; test anxiety reduction; and reading efficiency.

-Maire will hold drop-in hours at DSP from 10 a.m. to noon and 1 to 4 p.m. on Mondays; check our calendar for last-minute changes.
-She can assist you with your courses, schedule, academic progress, and other requirements.
+Maire Lanigan and Philaine Seher hold drop-in hours at DSP from 10am to noon and 1-3pm on Thursdays.
+They can assist you with your courses, schedule, academic progress, and other requirements.
+Check our calendar for last-minute changes in their schedule.

 Disability Studies provides leadership and training for students, faculty, staff, and community members.